Mendel Development Tool (mdt)

 genkey |

-Generates an SSH key and stores it to disk on the Mendel device.
+Generates an SSH key and saves it to the local machine (at

 pushkey path-to-ssh-public-key |

-Copies an SSH public key to the Mendel device's ~/.ssh/authorized_keys
+Copies an SSH public key to the Mendel device's $HOME/.ssh/authorized_keys file.
+If

-file.
-If an MDT private key is provided, will push the public half of that key
+an MDT private key is provided (the mdt.key file), this will push the public half of

 setkey path-to-private-key |